hdfsyu/ASCIIEngine/README.md

 ## Running
 Click on Local Windows Debugger to start the game
 # Notes
-No controls, because this is kinda a 3D demo

 You can't play this in Windows Terminal, use an admin command prompt to play the game.

-I'm going to do a little rewrite of the code when this is finished.
+~I'm going to do a little rewrite of the code when this is finished.~

+Rewrite is done!
+But it made the game more laggy...

 You have to copy the objs directory which is located at projectdir/ASCIIEngine/objs in the same folder where the exe is located
 # Features
 Ability to load OBJ files!

-Soon... controls...
+Controls are arrow keys to move camera and go up and down, WASD to move camera and go forward and backwards.

-This all runs in the terminal!
+~This all runs in the terminal!~

+Fine, I lied.
+It's not completely ASCII (actually I don't think it even is ASCII) it WAS ASCII but now it isnt... :(

 This project is licensed under GNU GPLv3.
 Freedom!